 Competition Cooking Shows On Amazon Prime

 This show is addicting!
-If you watched “Instant Hotel” on Netflix, you are going to love this iteration.
+You will love this iteration if you watched “Instant Hotel” on Netflix.
 The Australian cooking competition follows six couples as they turn their homes into a restaurant for an evening.
 The pair create a three-course meal for their competitors and two celebrity chef judges.
 It’s interesting to see the dinners and how everyone judges them.
-You will appreciate this show and the contestants’ struggles if you’ve ever hosted a dinner party.
+If you’ve ever hosted a dinner party, you will appreciate this show and the contestants’ struggles.
 Seasons 1-11 are available.

 “Great British Menu”

 Cooking competitions are often overly exaggerated in production.
-Add some intense music and the right camera angle, and opening a can of beans can be dramatic.
-But when a chance to cook for British royalty is on the line, as in this popular competition, the drama is real.
+Add intense music and the right camera angle, and opening a can of beans can be dramatic.
+But the drama is real when a chance to cook for British royalty is on the line, as in this popular competition.
 This show is thoroughly entertaining and informative.
 Seasons 5, 7-9, 11-12 available.

 Instructional Cooking Shows On Amazon Prime